 The crawl space is where some of the building's structural elements and portions of its mechanical systems are located.
 These include foundation, structural framing, electrical, plumbing and heating.
 The visible portions of accessible systems and components are examined for proper function, excessive or unusual wear and general state of repair.
 Some items observed in the crawlspace will be discussed under the individual systems to which they belong.
 It is not unusual to find occasional moisture and dampness in crawl spaces.
 However, significant and/or frequent water accumulation can adversely affect the building foundation and support system and creates conditions conducive to various types of wood destroying organisms.
 We check for signs of excessive moisture and water entry.
 Unfortunately, water entry is often seasonal and therefore evidence may not be present at the time of the inspection.
+The following components were inspected:

-20.1 CRAWLSPACE ACCESS
+21.1 CRAWLSPACE ACCESS

-The crawlspace access is located outside at the rear of the building.
+The crawlspace access is located in the lower bathroom.
 The crawlspace was entered and all accessible areas were inspected.

-20.2 MOISTURE
+21.2 MOISTURE

-The crawlspace was dry.
-No evidence of excessive moisture or standing water was observed.
+The soil was damp under the vapor barrier, however, no evidence of water intrusion or standing water problems was observed.